 At Workstream, we are excited to be able to work with hundreds of restaurants, local businesses and more, helping them daily with their hiring needs via text recruiting and more.
 In our daily conversations with franchisees, business owners and more, we see a rapidly adoption of technology, software and more, and we are humbled and honored to have a role to play in that movement.

 We see a clear movement that "The 2021 Great Rehiring" is a movement that will happen over the coming months and more.
 We are excited to help local businesses and restaurants ramp up their hiring, and humbled to play a role in helping our partners, customers and local business owners re-open, re-hire and grow faster.

 Please feel free to reach out to me directly at firstname.lastname@example.org if you like to connect to trade notes on "The 2021 Great Rehiring".

-We are also always actively hiring and please feel to look at the job openings we have here.
+We are also always actively hiring and please feel free to look at the job openings we have here.

 Desmond Lim is co-founder and CEO of Workstream, an automated hiring platform for companies hiring hourly workers.
 He is a graduate of Harvard and MIT Media Lab, former product manager at WeChat, and investor at Dorm Room Fund.
 He is based in San Francisco and lived in Palo Alto with his wife and two young daughters.